 _ _ _

 There are certain people whom we love in this world – our parents, relatives, loyal friends, and some people who hold a special place in our hearts.
 Thank heavens, they love us back.
 Yet, there are times when we feel like something’s missing.
 Like even if we have everything, there’s still this thing that’s lacking.
 Now, because of the allurements the world uses against us, we tend to forget about the most significant things – those beyond what we witness in this world.
 We worry about things too much.
-But it says in Matthew 6:25-27, 31, 33 that:
+But in Matthew 6:25-27, 31, 33, it says:

 “Therefore I tell you, do not worry about your life, what you will eat or what you will drink about your body, what you will wear.
 Is not life more than food, and the body more than clothing?
 Look at the birds of the air; they neither sow nor reap nor gather into barns, and yet your heavenly Father feeds them.
 Are you not of more value than they?
 And can any of you by worrying add a single hour to your span of life?… Therefore do not worry, saying, ‘What will we eat?’ or ‘What will we drink?’ or ‘What will we wear?’ … But strive first for the kingdom of God and His righteousness, and all these things will be given to you as well..”

 Our world has changed so much, and we too, have changed.
 We are so focused and busy with our lives that we consequently tend to forget about Him.
 When we are asked, “Do you love Him?” we usually answer yes.
 The sad thing here is that, we don’t even mean it.